saxani/phone-trigger-tutorial/README.md

 YouTube works as well, the positioning just needs to be finetuned a bit more to make it responsive.

+Let's make a new p5 sketch for this.

 If you've never noticed, in the p5 sketch, there's an arrow beside 'sketch.js' text where we can access the html and css.

 ![p5 Layout](./assets/p5_sketch_layout.png)